davew-msft/datasciencehack/Challenge03.md

 ### 1. Explore Azure ML Deployment

-Explore the notes and code in the **03-Azure ML (*framework*).ipynb** notebook in the **ready2019/notebooks** folder to see an example of using Azure ML to deploy a model to a containerized web service.
+Explore the notes and code in the **03-Azure ML (*framework*).ipynb** notebook in the **/notebooks** folder to see an example of using Azure ML to deploy a model to a containerized web service.

+#### Hints

+* AML Workspaces are not available in every region...look at any errors and adjust accordingly.  `east us` works.
+* Open the Azure Portal and examine what the AML Workspace looks like.
+After each cell that interacts with the workspace, look at what was added/changed in the portal.
+  * many times you will ask aml to do something and the command will complete, yet you won't see it in the Azure Portal.
+For instance, "creating an image".
+This is because you are actually only *defining* the container.
+It gets built during the deployment.
+* It may take some time for some of the AML steps to complete.
+You can see their status in the Azure Portal under AML|Activities

+#### Questions

+* where is the config written?
+* how can you examine `score_pytorch.py`?
+* **Do not delete the workspace...yet!!**

 ### 2. Deploy your gear classification model as a web service